 As New Hudson Facades’ first Philadelphia project, Children’s Hospital of Philadelphia’s (CHOP) newest building, “The Hub”, made a statement within the medical community.

-CHOP is one of the highest ranked children’s hospitals in the U.S., according to US News and World Report and Child magazine.
+CHOP is ranked among the best children’s hospitals in the U.S., according to US News and World Report.
 The project aimed to redefine the image and accessibility of medical care for children.

 “These were extremely complicated panels in terms of both engineering and installation, less due to geometry and more due to the extreme volume of components,” related an NHF engineer.
 “We achieved the design vision of simplicity by moving all of the complexity to the inside of the frame so that even with 1,400 panels and every opening a different dimension, the façade is a clean canvas that captures and reflects different qualities of light as the day and season changes.”